cccbr/runningatower/content/docs/070-RingingChamber/index.md

 *Figure 7: Well lit ringing chamber*

-Further details can be found at [Guidance notes - lighting in and around towers](https://cccbr.org.uk/wp-content/uploads/2020/02/SM_Lighting_2019_Ver_3.pdf).
+Further details can be found at [lighting in and around towers](https://cccbr.org.uk/wp-content/uploads/2020/02/SM_Lighting_2019_Ver_3.pdf).

 Is the ringing chamber: